rm-hull/luma.led_matrix/doc/python-usage.rst

 WS2812 NeoPixels
 ^^^^^^^^^^^^^^^^

-For a strip of neopixels, initialize the :py:class`luma.led_matrix.device.neopixel` class, supplying a parameter ``cascaded=N`` where *N* is the number of daisy-chained LEDs.
+For a strip of neopixels, initialize the :py:class:`luma.led_matrix.device.neopixel` class, supplying a parameter ``cascaded=N`` where *N* is the number of daisy-chained LEDs.
 This creates a drawing surface 100 pixels long, and lights up three specific pixels, and a contiguous block: